Opinion | Ron DeSantis’s repulsive war on Disney will soon face a reckoning

 Yet here’s the thing: Some on the right, particularly the new nationalists seeking to build a post-Trump Trumpism, actually do believe the state should be weaponized to fight the culture wars as aggressively as possible.
 Fox News’s Laura Ingraham is urging Republicans to use every tool of government possible to break corporations economically — as a weapon of retaliation against excessive wokeness.

-This is sometimes described as a sign that Republicans are turning against large corporations in a fundamental shift of economic ideology.
+It’s sometimes said that Republicans are turning against large corporations in a fundamental shift of economic ideology.
 But that’s mostly nonsense.
 Republicans have mainly threatened retaliation for corporate transgressions such as standing up for African Americans’ voting rights, trying to protect customers and workers with vaccine mandates, cooperating with a congressional investigation into Trump’s insurrection, and now, speaking up for LGBT people.

 Indeed, one prominent right-wing activist explicitly told Michelle Goldberg that attacks on Disney are all about teaching it “the lesson” that “they should stay out of politics.”
 The goal is to wield state power to dissuade corporations from empowering the enemy known as social liberalism.

 Yet at some point you’d think some on the right will want to see actual corporate blood on the floor.
-As a Know Your Enemy podcast powerfully details, the use of state government power to punish trans kids is multiplying ferociously across the country.
+As a Know Your Enemy podcast powerfully details, the use of state government power to punish or stigmatize trans kids and their families is multiplying ferociously across the country.
 How long until the right wants real results in the war against corporate wokeness?

 If so, keeping the old cozy relationship between Disney and Florida Republicans such as DeSantis largely intact just won’t cut it anymore.